-4 Best Morning Drinking Habits To Support Gut Health
+5 Best Morning Drinking Habits To Support Gut Health

-Having a healthy gut microbiome helps to control your gut health.
-Your gut microbiome is made up of trillions of microorganisms, of which some are "good for you" and some are "bad."
-The most important part is that it's ok to have levels of "bad" bacteria in your gut as long as you have a balance of the good guys.
+Having a healthy gut microbiome helps to control your overall gut health.
+Your gut microbiome is made up of trillions of microorganisms, of which some are considered "good for you," while some are "bad."
+The most important part is that it's ok to have levels of "bad" bacteria in your gut, as long as you have a balance of the good guys.
 If your microbiome is out of whack, then you're at greater risk for disease.
-An unbalanced microbiome may lead to the risk of irritable bowel syndrome, inflammatory bowel disease, obesity, and even colon cancer.
-There are things that you can do in your everyday life to ensure you obtain a healthy gut to reduce the risk of these diseases.
-Some of those changes include watching what you're eating and drinking.
-If you feel like you're at risk, or just want to focus more on your gut health, try starting with your morning routine.
-We spoke with Jen Bruning, MS, RDN, LDN, Spokesperson for the Academy of Nutrition and Dietetics, regarding some morning habits to support your gut health.
+An unbalanced microbiome may lead to the risk of irritable bowel syndrome, inflammatory bowel disease, obesity, and even cancer.
+There are things that you can do in your everyday life to ensure you reduce your risk for diseases, including watching what you eat and being mindful of certain drinking habits that promote gut health.

+More specifically, if you feel like you're at risk or an imbalanced gut microbiome or other gut health-related issue, or just want to focus more on the overall state of your gut, try starting with your morning routine.
+We spoke with Jen Bruning, MS, RDN, LDN, spokesperson for the Academy of Nutrition and Dietetics, regarding some morning drinking habits to support your gut health.

 According to Bruning, water is our primary and best source of hydration.
 And having some water in the morning is a good start to get your day going.